skyformat99/RioSockets/README.md

 `RioAddress.port` a port number.

 ### Callbacks
 `void (*RioCallback)(RioSocket socket, const RioAddress* address, const uint8_t* data, int dataLength, RioType)` invoked when a message was received or when send operation was failed with the appropriate data.
-If send operation was performed using addressless buffer, then the address will be set to `NULL`.
+If send operation was performed using addressless buffer, then the address parameter will be set to `NULL`.

 ### Functions
 `riosockets_initialize(void)` initializes the library.
 Should be called before starting the work.
 Returns status with a result.